yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 state: one of the 16 position on the grid
 action: four actions, up, down, left, right (not consider the boundary, the agent will automatically learn it)
-reward: whether you can successfully reach the goal point or not
+reward: whether you can successfully reach the goal point or not; that's a delayed reward.
+In the process of walking, there is no intermediate reward for each step.